Nothing perks up a Tuesday like getting to meet a debut picture book author!

 – recommending their books to our local libraries and bookstores

-– suggesting them as visiting authors to our children’s schools
+– suggesting them as visiting authors at our children’s schools and our local libraries

 – sharing their books on social media